WorldOfAzeroth/LegionCommunityServer/issue_template.md

 **Expected behaviour:**

 CHANGEME Tell us what should happen instead.
+Include entries of affected creatures / items / quests with a link to the relevant wowhead page.
+Use web.archive.org to find cached wowhead/wowdb pages from 2018 May or earlier, or wowpedia (Three dots in the top right and History to see old pages).

 **Steps to reproduce the problem:**

-1. CHANGEME Step 1 include entries of affected creatures / items / quests with a link to the relevant wowhead page.
+1. CHANGEME Step 1
 2. Step 2
 3. Step 3